dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 This quickstart guide is designed for dbt Cloud users using Snowflake as their data platform.
 It focuses on building and defining metrics, setting up the dbt Semantic Layer in a dbt Cloud project, and querying metrics in Google Sheets.

 If you're using a data platform other than Snowflake, this guide is also applicable to you.
-To adapt the setup for your specific platform, follow the account setup and data loading instructions detailed on the following pages:
+You can adapt the setup for your specific platform by following the account setup and data loading instructions detailed on the following pages:

 - [BigQuery](https://docs.getdbt.com/guides/bigquery?step=2) (Steps 2 - 5)
 - [Databricks](https://docs.getdbt.com/guides/databricks?step=2) (Steps 2 - 4)